pyxherb/peff/CODE_OF_CONDUCT.md

-# PHUL Code of Conduct
+# PEFF Code of Conduct

 ## Our Pledge